Skrzypinski009/MushroomRecognition/README.md

 # Mushroom Recognition

-UI app for running neural network, that is predicting whether a  mushroom with given characterictics is poisonous or edible. <br>
+A deep learning-based UI application for predicting mushroom edibility based on morphological characteristics. <br>

 This project is licensed under the terms of the MIT license. <br>